P5-Lego-Throwing-Robot/ThrowingBot/appendix/Box1/readme.md

-<h1>Overview</h1>
+<h1>LEGO Sandcrawler test</h1>
-Each test were performed five times at three arbitrary locations.
+Each LEGO box were tested with five throws at three arbitrary locations.
 Below are each location grouped together and sorted numerically.

 <div align="center">